 Key Difference – CV (Curriculum vitae) vs Resume

+Curriculum vitae (CV) or a resume are the first steps in applying for employment along with the application between which a key difference can be discerned.
+However, both are important tools in job selection and recruitment.
+Both provide information about the job seeker to the employer.
+Out of these two, CVs are supposed to be more detailed and lengthier than resumes.
 When searching for employment, candidates require a tool to market themselves to the employer.
 In these scenarios, a curriculum vitae or a resume are the most effective instruments in listing down personal significant information about the person applying for the job and his past academic and professional accomplishments which show his drive for commitment to work.

 Though both the terms are used interchangeably, the most prominent difference between the two is of length.
 CVs are supposed to be lengthier than resumes; however, both should contain sufficient data in order to effectively market the person.
 This leads to the fact that a CV holds comprehensive details of a person’s professional life while resumes, because of its short length, tends to focus more on the abilities of the person required to accomplish specific tasks.

 Different countries have preferences for either the CV or the Resume in the job market.
 American employers tend to be partial towards the resume, whereas elsewhere in the world, CVs are considered favorable.
 It is also often quoted that CVs are recommended for academic and research jobs where lengthy descriptions help clarify the different tasks accomplished in a project.

 What is a Resume?